Benenlux/Collision-detection/README.md

 It's a project I did on the side to get me started with graphics and get familiar with OpenGL.
 It's my first time making a large(r) application in C++ and my first time using OpenGL.
 If anyone reading this has any tips or tricks please feel free to let me know!

+If you want to check out the application you can simply download the demo folde and run `app.exe`.

 The dependancies were managed with `vcpkg` and I made use of the following dependancies:

   - `[glfw3]`